cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 # NUS MOOC Transacts CORPUS
 This is an annotated corpus of discussion forum threads from Massive Open Online Courses (MOOCs).
-The annotations are grounded on a pedagogy based discourse framework that adapts from and codifies 'transactivity' (Berkowitz and Gibbs, 1983).
-This is simplified adadpation of their pedagogical/psychology based coding scheme, for instructor interventions.
+The annotations are grounded on a pedagogy based discourse framework that adapts from and codifies 'transactivity' as proposed by Berkowitz and Gibbs, 1983.
+This is a simplified adadpation of their pedagogical/psychology based coding scheme, for instructor posts and replies in MOOC discussion forums.

 We also propose inter-annotator agreement measures for a piecewise crowdsourcing annotation task to annotate the forum discussions with our modified taxonomy of transactive interventions.